-The Testing Center offers testing at our Hillsboro & Wilmington campus locations.
+The Testing Center offers testing at our Hillsboro & Fayette campus locations.
 The Testing Center offers a variety of examination services to both students and the general public.
 We provide a quiet, monitored environment that successfully blends the needs of the students with the requirements of the faculty and staff.
 Be sure to call the Testing Center to schedule an exam as most of our services are offered by appointment only.
-To schedule an exam call 800-628-7722, Hillsboro ext.
-2792 or Wilmington at ext.
-4792.
+To schedule an exam, call 800-628-7722, Ext.
+2792.